 What does the beginning of your process look like?

-The most important foundation to work from is understanding the underlying problem we're solving.
-I then outline user goals around this problem based on conversations with these users.
-Once a feature is mapped to this problem, I start sketching out potential ideas on paper or in Procreate - this is a great way to run through many ideas quickly.
+The key is to first understand the problem we're solving.
+I then outline user goals based on conversations with them.
+Once a feature is aligned with the problem, I sketch ideas on paper or in Procreate to quickly explore multiple solutions.

 When do you involve product & eng?